 Disable cache for third-party requests

 When the browser addresses a page, the server assigns it an ETag, which the browser then uses to cache the contents.
-Upon subsequent requests it sends the ETag to the corresponding server, thus letting it learn the visitor’s identity.
+Upon subsequent requests, it sends the ETag to the corresponding server, thus letting it learn the visitor’s identity.
 While the site files are cached, the ETag is sent every time your browser addresses this site.
-If the site has content embedded from another server (e.g., an image or iframe), that server will also be able to track your activities without your knowing it.
+If the site has content embedded from another server (e.g., an image or iframe), that server will also be able to track your activities without your cognizance.

 Block third-party Authorization header

 "Authorization" header value is cached by the browser, and then is sent alongside every request to that domain.
 It means that it can be used for tracking purposes just like cookies.